Skip to content

 Undergraduate Co-Lead for Ophthalmology

-Lead for ophthalmology education across the medical school at University of Portsmouth (Kings College London branch)
+Lead for ophthalmology education across the medical school at the University of Portsmouth (King's College London branch).

 Fellowship supervisor

-We have set up an international oculopalstic fellowship to train the next generation of subspecialists.
+We have established an international oculoplastic fellowship to train the next generation of subspecialists.

 Faculty member